Distributed Teams: What Challenges Occur and What Tools to Use

 Some people used to differentiate distributed teams and remote teams.
 They state that a distributed team must consist of employees who spread across the globe and work in different time zones.
 Remote teams, in their turn, are teams with a centralized location when only some members work remotely.

 I will not mix those notions up in order not to confuse anyone.
 Let’s take as a distributed team any team where its members do not sit in the same room or office space.
-Thus it is clearly opposed to a co-located entity where everyone works onsite with a face to face collaboration.
+Thus it is clearly opposed to a co-located entity where everyone works onsite with a face-to-face collaboration.

 Why distributed teams became a reality